MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Experimental Evaluation

-\paragraph{Experimental Procedure} For each of the six environments, we first created 100 environment instances by randomly sampling the dynamics and kinematics parameters from a specific range.
-For example, these parameters in the Hopper environment were link lengths, damping, friction, armature, and link mass\footnote{Details of sampling ranges for dynamics and kinematics are provided in Appendix~\ref{Apx:range}.} Then, for each environment instance, we trained an MLP policy.
-The trained MLP policies were used in two ways: a) the baseline MLP policy for each environment instance, and b) a pool of 100 source policy candidates from which we sample $K$ of them to train MULTIPOLAR policies and one of them to train RPL policies\footnote{Although we used trained MLPs as source policies for reducing experiment times, any type of policies including hand-engineered ones could be used for MULTIPOLAR in principle.}.
-Specifically, for each environment instance, we trained three MULTIPOLAR and three RPL policies with distinct sets of source policies selected randomly from the candidate pool.
+\paragraph{Experimental Procedure.} For each of the six environments, we first created 100 environment instances by randomly sampling the dynamics and kinematics parameters from a specific range.
+For example, these parameters in the Hopper environment were link lengths, damping, friction, armature, and link mass with the sampling range defined similar to \cite{Chen2018}.
+Details of sampling ranges for dynamics and kinematics parameters of all six environments are presented in Tables~\ref{tab:cart}, \ref{tab:acr}, \ref{tab:lunar}, \ref{tab:hopp}, \ref{tab:ant}, and \ref{tab:inv}.
+Note that we defined the sampling ranges for each environment such that the resulting environment instances are significantly different in dynamics.
+For this reason, a plain use of a source policy usually performed poorly in the target instance.
+Also, these parameters were used only for simulating environment instances and were not available when training a target policy.
+Then, for each environment instance, we trained an MLP policy that was used in two ways: a) the baseline MLP policy for each environment instance, and b) one of the 100 members of the source policy candidate pool from which we sample $K$ of them to train MULTIPOLAR policies as well as A2T policies, and one of them to train RPL policies\footnote{Although we used trained MLPs as source policies for reducing experiment times, any type of policies including hand-engineered ones could be used for MULTIPOLAR in principle.}.
+Specifically, for each environment instance, we trained three sets of MULTIPOLAR, A2T, and RPL policies each with distinct source policy sets selected randomly from the candidate pool.
 The learning procedure explained above was done three times with fixed different random seeds to reduce variance in results due to stochasticity.
-As a result, for each of the six environments, we had 100 environment instances $\times$ 3 random seeds $=$ 300 experiments for MLP and 100 environment instances $\times$ 3 choices of source policies $\times$ 3 random seeds $=$ 900 experiments for RPL and MULTIPOLAR.
-The aim of this large number of experiments is to obtain correct insights into the distribution of performances~\citep{Sheila}.
-Due to the large number of experiments for all the environments, our detailed analysis and ablation study of MULTIPOLAR components were conducted with only Hopper, as its sophisticated second-order dynamics plays a crucial role in agent performance~\citep{Chen2018}.
+As a result, for each of the six environments, we had 100 environment instances $\times$ 3 random seeds $=$ 300 experiments for MLP and 100 environment instances $\times$ 3 choices of source policies $\times$ 3 random seeds $=$ 900 experiments for RPL, A2T, and MULTIPOLAR.
+The aim of this large number of experiments is to obtain correct insights into the distribution of performances~\cite{Sheila}.
+Due to the large number of experiments for all the environments, our detailed analysis and ablation study of MULTIPOLAR components were conducted only in Hopper environment, as its sophisticated second-order dynamics plays a crucial role in agent performance~\cite{Chen2018}.